ApiLogicServer/Docs/docs/Sample-Integration.md

 | **Ad Hoc Integration** | ETL | APIs | Self-Serve APIs |  **Automated** Self-Serve APIs |
 | **Logic** | Logic in UI | | Reusable Logic | **Declarative Rules**<br>..
 Extensible with Python |

-We'll further expand of these topics as we build the system, but we summarize the key points:
+We'll further expand of these topics as we build the system, but we note some Best Practices:

-* APIs are preferrable to ETL, and should be self-serve: not requiring continuing server development
+* **APIs should be self-serve:** not requiring continuing server development; preferrable to ETL
-* Logic should be re-used over the UI and API transaction sources, not in UI controls
+* **Logic should be re-used** over the UI and API transaction sources, not in UI controls

 &nbsp;